VBayesLab/VBLabDocs/Model-Custom.md

     methods
         % Constructor.
 This will be automatically called when users create a CustomModel object function obj = CustomModel(inputArg1,inputArg2)
+            % Set value for ModelName and NumParams ModelName = ...
+            NumParams = ...
         end

         % Function to compute gradient of h_theta and h_theta